DAYS

 SPECIAL COLLABORATOR Honorary Collaborator

-The keyboards are of course omnipresent throughout the whole album, but surprisingly enough itīs the guitar from Radek Chwieralski that controls the songs.
-This could in some places be considered a hard rock album if it wasnīt for the wall of keyboards.
-Radek Chwieralski plays many exciting solos on Days, and even though I just wrote a wall of keyboards, I think the keyboards are a little more subtle than on other neo prog albums.
-In my eyes the music on this album deserves 4 stars.
-But there are problems that devaluates the album.
+The keyboards are omnipresent throughout the whole album, but surprisingly enough itīs the guitar playing by Radek Chwieralski which dominates the songs.
+This could in some places be considered a hard rock album if it wasnīt for the use of keyboards.
+Chwieralski plays many great blistering/expressive solos/leads/themes on "Days", and even though the keyboards are omnipresent, I think the keyboards are a little more subtle than on other neo prog albums (or at least not in the foreground as much).

 SPECIAL COLLABORATOR Prog-Folk Team